Adit-Jindal/Language-design-in-OCaml-/README.md

 - v==u - Equality comparator
 - v&lt;u - Compares v and u lexicographically.
 Thus, v and u can be int, float, boolean, vector, or matrix.
 - v&gt;u - Compares v and u lexicographically.
 Thus, v and u can be int, float, boolean, vector, or matrix.
+- [i;0] - Creates a vector of dimension i, containing all zeroes, and returns an expression (Vectex)

 Vectors having elements of different data types are permitted, and can work for certain operations.
 ### Booleans: